Rising-Stars-by-Sunshine/STATS201_Aida/literature/Readme.md

   </kbd>
 </p>

-*Figure 1: Map of the research proposal.
+*Figure 1: Map of the literature research.
 Created with Whimsical*

 ### Introduction of the paper